ncredinburgh/JavaForSmallTeams/specifics/600_avoid_apis_from_prehistory.md

 ### Summary

-Do not use `Vector`, `StringBuffer` and other archaic part of the JDK.
+Do not use `Vector`, `StringBuffer` and other archaic parts of the JDK.

 ### Details